ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This appendix provides some examples of multi-chassis network elements and how they can be modelled using the "ietf-network-inventory" module defined in {{ni-yang}}.

-Multi-chassis network elements are network elements composed by two or more chassis interconnected, in principle, with any topology.
+Multi-chassis network elements are network elements comprised of two or more chassis interconnected, in principle, with any topology.

 Stacked switches are an example of multi-chassis which consist of multiple standalone switches that are interconnected through dedicated stack ports and cables and managed as a single logical unit.
-Stacked switch:
+Stacked switches:

 - are connected using a daisy-chain or a ring topology
 - are managed using a single IP Address
-- synchronized software-upgrade
+- require synchronized software-upgrade
 - use Priority/MAC-Addr(s) to decide Main/Members selection and communication.

-{{fig-daisy-chain-stacked}} and {{fig-ring-stacked}} describe two examples of stacked switch with three stacked switches (pizza boxes) connected in a daisy-chain or ring topology.
+{{fig-daisy-chain-stacked}} and {{fig-ring-stacked}} describe two examples of stacked switches with three switches (pizza boxes) connected in a daisy-chain or ring topology.

 ~~~~ aasvg
 {::include figures/multichassis-daisy-example.txt}
 ~~~~
-{:#fig-daisy-chain-stacked title="Example of a stacked switch in a daisy chain topology"}
+{:#fig-daisy-chain-stacked title="Example of stacked switches in a daisy chain topology"}

 ~~~~ aasvg
 {::include figures/multichassis-ring-example.txt}
 ~~~~
-{:#fig-ring-stacked title="Example of a stacked switch in a ring topology"}
+{:#fig-ring-stacked title="Example of stacked switches in a ring topology"}

-Using the base network inventory YANG data model, each stackable switch can be modelled as a chassis within the same network element, which models the stacked switch.
+Using the base network inventory YANG data model, each stackable switch can be modelled as a chassis within the same network element, which models the stacked switches.
 The stack ports are modelled like other ports.
 The stack cables are not reported using the base network inventory YANG data model but can be reported using the passive network inventory YANG data model under definition in {{?I-D.ygb-ivy-passive-network-inventory}}.

 Cascaded switches are another example of multi-chassis which consist of multiple standalone switches that are interconnected and managed as a single logical unit.
-Cascaded switch:
+Cascaded switches:

 - are usually connected in a tree topology
 - are managed using a single IP Address
 - the root of the tree is configured as Main.

-{{fig-tree-cascaded}} describe an example of cascaded switch with three chassis connected in a tree topology.
+{{fig-tree-cascaded}} describe an example of cascaded switches with three chassis connected in a tree topology.

 ~~~~ aasvg
 {::include figures/multichassis-hierarchical-example.txt}
 ~~~~
-{:#fig-tree-cascaded title="Example of a cascaded switch in a tree topology"}
+{:#fig-tree-cascaded title="Example of cascaded switches in a tree topology"}

-Using the base network inventory YANG data model each interconnected switch can be modelled as a chassis within the same network element, which models the cascaded switch.
-The ports used to interconnect the different chassis are normal (traffic) ports and modelled like other ports.
+Using the base network inventory YANG data model, each interconnected switch is modelled as a chassis component of the same network element.
+The ports used to interconnect these switches are normal (traffic) ports and modelled like other ports.
 The interconnecting cables are not reported using the base network inventory YANG data model but can be reported using the passive network inventory model under definition in {{?I-D.ygb-ivy-passive-network-inventory}}.

 ## JSON Examples